 The pound force unit

 Pound force is defined as the force of gravity on the earth's surface upon a mass equal to one avoirdupois pound.
-Its equivalence to the respective metric unit, the Newton [N] is:1 lbf = 4.4482216152605 N. The above definition depends on the earth's gravitational acceleration g, which varies from place to place, but is conventionally averaged as g ≈ 32.1740 ft/s2, at sea level.
+Its equivalence to the respective metric unit, the Newton [N] is: 1 lbf = 4.4482216152605 N. The above definition depends on the earth's gravitational acceleration g, which varies from place to place, but is conventionally averaged to g ≈ 32.1740 ft/s2, at sea level.

 The relationship between pound force (lbf) and other units of force are shown in the following table:

 A quick example how to use the above table is given here.
-Assuming, you need to find the relationship between Kilonewtons (KN) and pounds force (lbf), the following equation is derived from the table: 1 KN = 222.81 lbf.
+Assuming, you need to find the relationship between Kilo-newton (kN) and pound force (lbf), the following equation is derived from the table: 1 KN = 222.81 lbf.